-Negotiating Design Features under Power Asymmetry
+Negotiating Design Features Under Power Asymmetry

-Power asymmetry stems from the uneven distribution of resources amongst parties.
+Power asymmetry stems from the uneven distribution of resources among parties.
 Resources relevant to negotiating contexts are multidimensional.
-They can include a combination of expert knowledge, natural resources, economic capacity to offer side-payments, and military force-many of which are positively correlated with GDP levels (Beckley 2018).
+They can include a combination of expert knowledge, natural resources, economic capacity to offer side payments, and military force-many of which are positively correlated with gross domestic product (GDP) levels.

 Several IEAs have been negotiated under asymmetrical bargaining conditions.
-Fortyfour percent of IEAs concluded from 1945 to 2018 brought together developed and developing countries (Mitchell 2002-2020), illustrating the prevalence of at least some degree of power asymmetry amongst negotiating parties.
-Previous research shows that such power asymmetry affects the length and ease of international negotiations (Rubin and Zartman, 1995).
+Forty-four percent of IEAs concluded from 1945 to 2018 brought together developed and developing countries,1 illustrating the prevalence of some degree of power asymmetry among negotiating parties.
+Previous research shows that such power asymmetry affects the length and ease of international negotiations (Rubin and Zartman 1995).
 However, it remains unclear how it affects the design of IEAs.

 Some authors argue that negotiation outcomes primarily reflect the preferences of powerful states (Drezner 2008).
 Others highlight that weaker states can also achieve important gains, even under power asymmetry (Schneider 2011).
-Weaker states can earn concessions by "gnawing" away at the details of issues that matter to them, threatening to walk out of a negotiation, deploying linkage tactics, or creating alternative institutions with other partners.
-In addition, weaker states can improve their bargaining leverage through coalition building.
-For example, during the Paris Agreement negotiations, developing countries organized themselves in an array of coalitions including the Coalition of Rainforest Nations, the Alliance of Small Island States, and the Bolivarian Alliance for the People of our America.
-Thus, outcomes often reflect-though not necessarily equally-powerful states' and weaker states' preferences.
+Weaker states can earn concessions by "gnawing" away at the details of issues that matter to them, threatening to walk out of a negotiation, deploying linkage tactics, building coalitions, or creating alternative institutions with other partners (Habeeb 1988).
+Thus outcomes often reflect-though not necessarily equally powerful states' and weaker states' preferences.

 The design of IEAs' institutional features may be subject to bargaining between powerful and weaker parties.
-However, these bargains have not been thoroughly investigated by the existing literature on the rational design of institutions (Koremenos et al. 2001).
-As contributors and critics alike have pointed out, much of this literature has neglected to account for the role of power in explaining design outcomes (Thompson 2010; Vabulas and Snidal 2013).1 This neglect was initially justified by the literature's legitimate focus on variables that had previously been omitted and the desire to "keep other elements of the context (including the bargaining component) as simple as possible" (Koremenos 2001: 296).
-With other elements of institutional design now well understood, it is relevant to shift attention towards negotiation dynamics and how power impacts institutional design outcomes.
+However, these bargains have not been thoroughly investigated by the existing literature on the design of institutions (Koremenos et al. 2001).
+As contributors and critics alike have pointed out, much of this literature has neglected to account for the role of power in explaining design outcomes (Thompson 2010; Vabulas and Snidal 2013).2 This neglect was initially justified by the literature's legitimate focus on variables that had previously been omitted and the desire to "keep other elements of the context (including the bargaining component) as simple as possible" (Koremenos 2001, 296).
+With other elements of institutional design now well understood, it is relevant to shift attention toward negotiation dynamics and how power impacts institutional design outcomes.